UK Council for Psychotherapy

 Benjamin Franklin

 Oversharing Our Feelings In Stressful Situations Some of us may need stimulus, overstimulate ourselves.
 Hyper-emotional at times, maybe living from our eternal child or feeling hurt from our wounded self and allow all our feelings to spill over especially when we are hungry, angry, lonely, tired, lost or stuck, traumatised, feel shame, or experience loss, separation, times of conflict, feeling under threat.
 Some of us may share more than we need when we are too comfortable, too nervous, fear invasion or eager to make good impressions.
+In oversharing, we may give our power away.
 We may need to recognise what's appropriate to share and what's not.
 Others may end up pushing people away.
 We may also personally take someone's unloving behaviour towards us.
 There is a difference between saying "I am feeling very stressed" - pulling on others, our partner to do something about it as opposed to saying "I'm feeling very stressed and I'm going to go for a walk - taking responsibility for our feeling.
 We can let others know what we are feeling (e.g. stressed), ask for help in what our stress may be about, or tell them what we are going to do about it, by taking responsibility for our own feelings, learn and being compassionate towards ourselves and the others' unloving behaviour, allowing any sadness to move through us and this can help support our self-esteem.
-Managing, regulating and transmuting our emotions, filtering our feelings, may be important for us.
+Managing, regulating and transmuting our emotions, filtering our feelings, utilising our personal boundaries, may be important for us.
 (See also Giving Feedback To Others)

 Emotional psychotherapy London & emotional counselling - bad moods, low moods, emotional mood swings in men, moodiness, extreme mood swings in women

 Overwhelmed By Feelings - Managing, Balancing, Overseeing & Transmuting Our Emotions, Core Painful Feelings Some of us may be overwhelmed by thoughts, numb our feelings, watching them from afar or be overwhelmed by feelings and it is our experiences that produce emotions.
 Alongside abandoning ourselves organisationally, our emotional overwhelment can manifest as anger or numbness.
 Our feelings are in the moment and can change, even be contradictory.
 When we are constantly ruled by our emotions, captive to feelings, it is viewed by some as an emotional addiction.
 (Certain "conditions", "labels" as ADD/ADHD, having an over-active thyroid or if we are highly sensitive what some people call an empath, may also affect our outpouring of emotions or emotional absorption, where an emotional experience can pull in other associated feelings, intense emotions.)
 Triggered by our stress, fear, anxiety we may experience irrational emotions, irrational feelings and want to understand where they are coming from to overcome them.
 Sometimes our emotions can leak and spill out, leaving us vulnerable, disorganised, messy, chaotic at times.
 It can be as if we experience waves of emotion (e.g. sadness, anger - see also Anxiety) when our feelings arrive upon us, especially in our relationship.
 This can affect our behaviour, procrastination.
 Whether or not to share our feelings may be a dilemma.
 We may be faced with a choice of acting like King Canute or riding with and embracing the passing waves, learning to go with the flow - even in turbulence.
 As if emotionally hijacked, the whirlwind of our intense emotions may be all at sea.
 We may feel lost at sea, and if not careful, drown in emotional flooding.
 We can become hijacked by our emotions, as if in a drama, hyper-emotional at times - letting them rule us (see also Our Painbody).
 On the edge at times, we may feel fragile.
 In order to manage, regulate, transmute our emotions (see also Healthy Ways To Regulate Our Feelings, Emotions), core painful feelings we may want to slow down, call upon our inner discipline, take charge of our emotional security, dramas and have emotional control so we also feel anchored, centred, grounded, solid in our body, from our loving adult (not our wounded past or place of suffering because we continue to be stuck in the past) have choice in observing our emotions, rather than running on them, disidentifying from them so we don't have to become the feelings we are feeling or act out our feelings, but to also think, reflect on what really matters, consciously noticing our emotions (and any negative thoughts) - naming them and noticing our behaviour, reactions, being curios if they take us closer to or further away from our values.
 The counselling may explore tuning into our body as useful cues to our emotional overwhelment, the experience of our core, authentic, existential life feelings alongside what gives us peace of mind, enables us to see the bigger picture.
-(See also Body, Feelings, Mind Connection, Self-Regulation)
+(See also Body, Feelings, Mind, Epigenetics, Environmental Connection, Self-Regulation)

 The power of reflection allows us to approach rather than withdraw, from, whatever life brings us.